harsh-narayan-nishad/Sap-Break-Logger/README.md

-# Break Tracking Backend 🚀
+# Employee Tracking System Backend 🚀

-A production-level backend API for a break-tracking application built with Express.js, MongoDB, and JWT authentication.
+A production-level backend API for the employee tracking system built with Express.js, MongoDB, and JWT authentication.
+This backend is specifically designed to work with the React frontend tracking system.

 ## 🏗️ Architecture